Dian01811/Dian01811.GitHub.io/index.md

 <strong>Sep 30, 2022: Ji participated in the Rio Grande Rift xenolith sampling expedition in New Mexico, collecting mantle and crustal xenoliths.</strong>

-<strong>May 5, 2022: Ji received the Jimmy Walls Colloquium Presentation Award by Department of Earth, Environmental, and Planetary Sciences, University of Tennessee.</strong>
+<strong>May 5, 2022: Ji received the Jimmy Walls Colloquium Presentation Award from Department of Earth, Environmental, and Planetary Sciences, University of Tennessee.</strong>

 <strong>Mar 13, 2022: [Ji gave a talk presentation on lunar anorthositic crust at the Lunar and Planetary Science Conference](https://www.hou.usra.edu/meetings/lpsc2022/pdf/1229.pdf).</strong>